 Authors should be sure to highlight their relevant credentials, have a quality website, as robust of a social media presence as possible (frequently engaging with followers is the most important!), and a professional headshot.
 One tip an author might try is to Google their name and see what appears on the first couple of pages: if it’s something they’d be proud for a book agent to see, they’re on the right track.

 What Are the Benefits of Working with an Agent?

-Just some of the benefits of working with an agent include the polished and professional appearance of the author’s presentation, pitch, and platform overall.
+Some of the benefits of working with an agent include the polished and professional appearance of the author’s presentation, pitch, and overall platform.
 Simply put: an author is more likely to be taken seriously in a very competitive industry when an agent represents them.
-By putting their stamp of approval on the author’s work, it serves as one level of a vetting process that big publishing houses would put the book through; there is a certain level of quality of work assumed when one works with an agent.
+Putting their stamp of approval on the author’s work serves as one level of a vetting process that big publishing houses would put the book through; there is a certain level of quality of work assumed when one works with an agent.

 Another benefit of working with an agent is that they will take on the tasks that often feel like the dirty work or the nitty-gritty parts of the process – things that most authors don’t want to deal with – so the author can focus on what they excel at and enjoy most.